-The design world evolves super quickly today.
-New techniques and tools seem to come at you from every corner.
-One issue that bothers both beginners and experienced professionals is how to keep up with the insane pace.
+The design world evolves super quickly, with new techniques and web design tools seeming to come at you from every corner.
+One issue that bothers both beginners and experienced professionals is how to keep up with the fast pace.

 The solution hinges on two skills: the ability to choose what to learn, and the ability to learn it quickly.
-In this article I want to focus on the latter, and show you my five-step plan for speeding up the learning process.
+In this article we'll focus on the latter, to show you a five-step plan for speeding up the learning process.

 01. Prepare for pain

 A hard truth we have to accept is that learning anything is difficult.
 Think about the time you tried to pick up the guitar or ride a bike.
 How long did you take?
 How many times did you fail?
 Did you give up?

-Many people (even myself) forget the path to learning is paved with confusion and pain.
+Many people forget the path to learning is paved with confusion and pain.
 We want to believe we’re excellent humans with powerful cognitive skills.
 So if we fail to learn something quickly (like within a few hours), we give up and decide we’re not talented in this area.

 Once you realise that learning is inherently difficult, you can adjust your expectations.
 Then you can create a game plan that will help you get even further than you can possibly imagine.

 02. Make a game plan

 Now it’s time for you to create a game plan to get you where you want to be.
-Your plan consists of four things:
+Your plan should answer these questions or points:

 Why do you want to learn [insert thing here]?